radixdlt/babylon-node/docs/logging-and-monitoring/health-metrics.md

 This document focuses only on health-related Prometheus metrics: discusses their meaning in detail, and suggests some potential "Node status dashboard" ideas.

+Note that the summarised statuses are also exposed in the `/system/health` endpoint of the System API.

 ## Overall health factor

 The Node naturally publishes a few lower-level health metrics (typically: directly reflecting some